-Cookies are small pieces of information stored on your computer, tablet or mobile phone when you visit a website, and are generally used to increase the efficiency of web pages.
-Some cookies (session cookies) are automatically deleted after closing the browser, others (persistent cookies or tracking codes) are archived until a specific expiry date or until you empty the cache of your browser on the device.
-They enable us to identify you as a repeat visitor to our website.
-Most web browsers automatically accept cookies.
-If you do not want this, you can change it by simply clicking on your browser settings.
+Cookies are small pieces of information that are stored on your computer, tablet or mobile phone when you visit a website and generally serve for more effective design of websites.
+Some cookies (session cookies) are deleted automatically after you close your browser; others in turn (persistent cookies or tracking codes) will be archived on the respective device until a specific expiration date or until the cache of your browser is deleted and permit us to identify you as a returning visitor of our website.
+Most web browsers accept cookies automatically.
+You can, however, change your browser's settings with simple clicks if you wish.

 For more information about cookies, see www.allaboutcookies.org.

-- Evaluate the nature and manner of use of our online services by our customers in order to improve the effectiveness of the services.
-This enables us to see, for example, when a process is taking too long and therefore the user cancels the running process for that reason.
-This knowledge can be used to simplify the process steps and design them in a customer-oriented way.
+- Evaluation of the type and manner of use of our online services by our customers, in order to better design the services.
+This way, we can tell, for example, when a process is too extensive and the users cancel the active process for this reason.
+This knowledge can simplify the process steps and design them in a more customer-oriented manner.

-- Improve user friendliness and transparency for our customers and the online experience.
+- Improvement of user friendliness, trackability for our customers and the online experience.

 c) What types of cookies are there?